kaushikData/CURTIS-CURe_by_Therapy_Intelligent_System/README.md

 More about user inputsand outputs in the Demo:

 Input1: general - example: I am doing bad/feeling sad, etc.
-Input2: Question/Journaling Entry
+Input2: Question/Problem
-Input3: Context of Question / More information about the Journaling Entry Final Output: Reflection for given Journaling Entry
+Input3: Context of Question / More information about the problem Final Output: Reflection / Short Response

 ## Notebooks: